Mosh (wrestler): Headbangers (1999–2000)

-The Headbangers then took on a gimmick where they would dress as the opponents that they feuded with, such as the Dudley Boyz and the Mean Street Posse.
-They later turned heel, and began to dress in drag, most notably wearing breast cones.
+The Headbangers then adopted a gimmick in which they would dress as opponents they feuded with, such as the Dudley Boyz and the Mean Street Posse.
+They later turned heel and began dressing in drag, most notably wearing breast cones.

 Lo Down (2000–2001)

 In June 2000, Warrington, once again known as Chaz, formed a new tag team with D'Lo Brown known as Lo Down.
 They enjoyed minor success, but were paired with Tiger Ali Singh and given the gimmicks of two bitter ethnic wrestlers who felt that they were being held down.
 They were given new ring attire, incorporating turbans and sashes, began using Tiger's entrance music, and were even given Arabic sounding names on one episode of Sunday Night Heat.
 The popularity of the team rapidly dwindled; at the 2001 Royal Rumble they were both denied a spot in the Rumble match, as their spot had been given to comedian Drew Carey.
-The team was eventually taken off TV, and Singh and Warrington were sent to developmental territory.
-Chaz worked for IWA Puerto Rico in June and July 2001.
+The team was eventually taken off TV, and Brown, Singh and Chaz were sent to the developmental territory.
+The team worked for IWA Puerto Rico in June and July 2001.

 Chaz had his final WWF match on the July 30, 2001 edition of Raw is War in a dark match defeating the Inferno Kid.

-Independent circuit (2001–2013)
+Independent circuit (2001–2016)

 After being released from the WWF in August 2001, Chaz wrestled occasionally on the independent circuit in Florida and Maryland Championship Wrestling.

 On August 6, 2005, Chaz defeated Norman Smiley for the MXPW Heavyweight Championship in Okeechobee, Florida.
 He dropped the title to The Warlord on April 29, 2006.

 On February 12, 2011, Mosh reunited with Thrasher for the first time since WWF in June 2000.
 That night they defeated Christian York and Danny Doring at Maryland Wrestling Federation in Severn, Maryland.

-Mosh and Thrasher appeared on the Ring of Honor pay-per-view Best in the World on June 24, 2012 as the masked tag team Guardians of Truth, managed by Truth Martini.
+Mosh and Thrasher appeared on the Ring of Honor pay-per-view Best in the World on June 24, 2012, as the masked tag team Guardians of Truth, managed by Truth Martini.
 They lost to the Briscoe Brothers.
 Later on, the two would unmask themselves and go on to compete as the Head Bangers.

 Warrington also plays outfield for the nationally ranked Fort Lauderdale professional kickball team "The Meatballs".
 In 2013, he joined Ring Warriors under the nickname That Simply Tremendous Dude.
 On October 14, 2013, he presented his Simply Tremendous Delegate Adam Barisano.
 The next week, Warrington turned heel, defeating Shooter Storm.